mzmine/mzmine_documentation/docs/module_docs/group_spectral_net/molecular_networking.md

 Minimum cosine for matches between fragmentation spectra.

-#### Check MS2 neutral loss similarity

-Adds another algorithm that also checks neutral losses and creates additional edges based on the frequency of neutral losses.

 #### Signal filters:

 Additional signal filters that reduce the spectral complexity while retaining most of the spectral